patrick-huyphan/lsicvx/README.md

 Parallel processing:
 - Data structure:
-    - matrix with row and column
+    - sparse matrix with row and column
-    - key-value:???
+        - key-value: <(rowID-colID):value>

 - Read matrix data:
     + where is data stored?